Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Acknowledgements

 \section{Acknowledgements}

 We acknowledge support from the Cluster of Excellence `CUI: Advanced Imaging of Matter'- EXC 2056 - project ID 390715994, BiGmax, the Max Planck Society’s Research Network on Big-Data-Driven Materials-Science and the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.
 The Flatiron Institute is a division of the Simons Foundation.
-We also acknowledge support from the European Research Council MSCA-ITN TIMES under grant agreement 101118915.
+We also acknowledge support from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Doctoral Networks grant agreement No. 101118915 – TIMES.
 S.S. and P.L. acknowledge support from the UFAST International Max Planck Research School.